valiktor/valiktor/README.md

 }
 ```

-so we can use `isCoValid`, that expects a suspending function:
+but we can use `isCoValid`, that expects a suspending function:

 ```kotlin
 validate(employee) {